Objective and Commitment to Respectful Discourse<

 - Any other conduct that creates an intimidating, offensive or hostile environment

-Any other conduct which causes, or has the potential to cause, damage to the reputation of the Federation at the discretion of the Federation
+Any other conduct which causes, or has the potential to cause, damage to the reputation of the Federation.

-All complaints regarding the conduct of a Member, Affiliate, Participant or Non-Participant shall be made, and addressed by the Federation, pursuant to the Federation’s Code of Conduct Complaints Investigation Procedure, as may be amended from time to time.
+All complaints regarding the conduct of a Member, Affiliate Member, Participant or Non-Participant shall be made, and addressed by the Federation, pursuant to the Federation’s Complaints Investigation Procedure.

 - Verbal or written warning or reprimand;

-- Suspension of Participant, Member or Affiliate from the current and/or future Federation Activity or Activities without reimbursement;
+- Suspension of Participant, Member or Affiliate Member from a Federation Activity or Activities without reimbursement;

-- Expulsion of Participant, Member or Affiliate from Federation Activities on a permanent basis;
+- Expulsion of Participant, Member or Affiliate Member from Federation Activities on a permanent basis;

-- Suspension or Expulsion of Member or Affiliate from the Federation; and/or
+- Suspension or Expulsion of Member or Affiliate Member from the Federation; and/or

 - Requirement to undergo training, education, policy review or to acknowledge wrongdoing in to address the specific nature of the Sanctionable Conduct.